livebg/artwork/README.md

 the calculations (browser window's dimentions and device's pixel ratio) via a cookie.
 Supports only Paperclip attachments.

+The gem should be thread-safe and should work with Rails 2.3 or newer.

 ## An example

 Say you've declared a default (base) resolution of 1440px.
 You design based on